Dive Certification

 While you can go for AOW straight away, don’t feel rushed at jumping AOW – Getting some experience with AUSC first is probably best before then getting best value from AOW between courses.
 However, shops may offer the OW and AOW courses as a package which can be cheaper.

 After your AOW course you are on your way to further your training in areas of interest.
 This could include deeper diving, wrecks, caves or professional certification to allow training of other dives.
-Becoming a Dive Master is the first step towards becoming a professional or instructor in the scuba industry, whereas being a Master Scuba Diver is simply recognition that you are very experienced and have done certain courses.
+Please note the difference between becoming a Dive Master and Master Scuba Diver.
+A Dive Master is the first step towards becoming a professional or instructor in the scuba industry, whereas being a Master Scuba Diver is simply recognition that you are very experienced and have done certain courses.

 PADI Courses on Offer